Miniaturised transmissive multi-plane light converters via laser-written geometric phase holograms cascaded in glass: Methods

+During fabrication, we write from the last plane to the first, i.e., from the bottom of the glass chip to the top.
+To make sure that the response of each phase plane is close to that of a half-wave plate, each plane is written in two identical layers separated by $29$\,$\upmu$m.
+We found this to be a good distance to ensure that the newly written layer does not over-write the layer below it.
+The first phase plane is written at a depth of $\sim$$150$\,$\upmu$m.
+Each pixel in a phase hologram is either $1.6$\,$\upmu$m or $3.2$\,$\upmu$m in size and consists of a $2$x$2$ or $4$x$4$ grid of `points' separated by $0.8$\,$\upmu$m.
+Each point receives $200$ laser pulses, while the stages translate the sample at $0.8$\,mm/s.

-Ideally, for high efficiency and fidelity, the phase masks would be written with a high bit depth - by setting the half wave-plate orientation before writing each pixel.
+Ideally, for high efficiency and fidelity, the phase masks would be written with a high bit depth - by setting the half-wave plate orientation before writing each pixel.
 However, because of the limited speed of our rotation mount, this process would take a very long time.
-As a compromise, we therefore choose to round the phase to several values - this decreases diffraction efficiency but allows faster fabrication.
-During the writing, we set the half wave-plate orientation to correspond to one of the phase values and write all of the pixels with this phase.
+As a compromise, we therefore choose to round the phase to 6 values - this decreases diffraction efficiency (see Methods section `MPLC light processing efficiency') but allows faster fabrication.
+During the writing, we set the half-wave plate orientation to correspond to one of the phase values and write all of the pixels with this phase.
 We then repeat the process for each phase value.\\

+{\bf MPLC characterisation}\\ Figure~\ref{fig:3modeHG}(a) shows a schematic of the interferometric optical setup used to characterise the optical response of our laser-written MPLCs.
+The readout laser beam, of wavelength ${\lambda = 633\,\text{nm}}$, is expanded to fill a liquid crystal spatial light modulator (SLM) which shapes both the amplitude and phase of incident light to generate the required transverse spatial modes entering the MPLC~\cite{davis1999encoding}.
+It is crucial to create these input spatial modes with high quality, as the MPLC outputs are -- by definition -- highly sensitive to input beam fidelity.
+We therefore run an in-situ aberration correction routine~\cite{vcivzmar2010situ} and use the SLM to both generate the desired spatial modes and also suppress aberrations throughout the optical system prior to the MPLC.

+To characterise our laser-written MPLCs, the SLM dynamically displays a sequence of phase holograms, cycling through the set of required input modes.
+For each input mode, we image the corresponding intensity pattern transmitted through the MPLC to the output plane, typically situated $5\,\text{mm}$ after the last MPLC plane.
+We also use off-axis digital holography with a coherent reference beam to reconstruct the transmitted optical field.
+We implement optical phase drift tracking between the measurement of different input modes, allowing the full phase-stabilised transmission matrix of our laser-written MPLCs to be accurately measured~\cite{a2025self}.
+This means we can precisely quantify the relative global phase shift between different output beams or channels -- which is key for applications in which output beams will be linearly combined, such as all-optical matrix multiplication or quantum information processing.

+While accurate alignment between the MPLC phase masks is ensured by the high-accuracy translation stages used during fabrication, it is also crucial the accurately align the optical axis and magnification of the spatial modes coupled into the MPLC.
+To achieve this we first manually carry out a coarse alignment of the MPLC, which is mounted on a manually controlled ${x\text{-}y\text{-}z}$ translation stage.
+Next, fine alignment is achieved programmatically by dynamically changing the hologram displayed on the SLM to search over a small range of phase tilts, lateral shifts and range of beam waists, and choose the parameters that best minimise the output cross-talk.\\